Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

     Overrides fixed, minimum and maximum sizes unless this value is ``nil`` (default).

 `id`_ (`number`_)
+    Read-only.
 The element's ID.
 The element can be later accessed by ``ancestor:findChild(id)``.
 Note that multiple elements may have the same ID, such as subparts of a widget, or list items.
 Therefore, you may think of ids as an element class identifier.

 `imageScaleX`_ (`number`_)
     Image scaling multipliers.
 Only applies to image elements.